Efficacy and Safety of High-dose Liposomal Amphotericin B for Disseminated Histoplasmosis in AIDS (L-AmB_phase3)

 Detailed Description

 Histoplasmosis is a serious endemic mycosis that may disseminate in immunocompromised patients.
 The disease in endemic in the American continent, particularly Brazil.
 Patients with advanced HIV infection are susceptible to disseminated histoplasmosis, an AIDS-defining illness.
 According to international guidelines, induction therapy for disseminated histoplasmosis involves the use of liposomal amphotericin B for two weeks, but access to this medication is limited in several regions of the globe.
 A phase II trial showed promising results with the use of a single high dose of liposomal amphotericin B in this context.
-Here we propose a phase III study aimed to evaluate safety and efficacy of induction therapy with liposomal amphotericin B for disseminated histoplasmosis in AIDS, comparing 10 mg/kg (interventional arm) versus 3 mg/kg for two weeks (standard therapy).
+Here we propose a phase III study aimed to evaluate non-inferiority of induction therapy with liposomal amphotericin B for disseminated histoplasmosis in AIDS, comparing 10 mg/kg (interventional arm) versus 3 mg/kg for two weeks (standard therapy) regarding two-week mortality and superiority in a Desirability of Outcome Ranking (DOOR).
 Induction therapy will be followed by oral itraconazole for one year for all patients.
+A Data Safety Monitoring Board (DSMB) will be established with the aim of defining whether the study needs to be stopped early for efficacy or harm to the study participants.
+The group will meet every 12 months to review the study data.

 Study Type